All Episodes

 So they ignored it.

-The real story, however, is and it could have been easily written a headline.
+The real story, however, is, and it could have been easily written, a headline: Senate majority leader smears private citizen from floor of Senate with falsehoods.

 Why wasn't that news?

-I'll tell you why it wasn't news, is because they cover, you know what it's not it's not what they do report alone, it's what they also don't cover that constitutes their bias.
+I'll tell you why it wasn't news, is because they cover, you know, what it's not, it's not what they do report alone, it's what they also don't cover that constitutes their bias.

 They knew this one wouldn't stick.